utsavraj/FindingWaldo/README.md

 ## Model
 * Installing TensorFlow Object Detection API Models using https://github.com/tensorflow/models.git
+  * We should have a pretrained model with a `.ckpt` checkpoint file
 * While the model could be trained from scratch starting with randomly initialised network weights, this process would probably take weeks.
 Hence, we used a pretrain model on the COCO dataset using transfer learning to understand our label by training from our dataset.
 * We are using Single Shot MultiBox Detector, Specifically **ssd_mobilenet_v2_coco** model.
   * Version: *ssd_mobilenet_v2_coco_2018_03_29*